-Sustainability indicator Metric Unit Value in 2024 (annual average) Comment Number of holdings in the Fund found to be in breach of the Exclusion Policy adopted by the Tikehau Capital Group 0 The Sub-Fund did not invest in companies in breach of the Exclusion Policy.
+Sustainability indicator Metric Unit Value in 2024 (annual average) Comment Weighted average carbon intensity (WACI) of fund compared to its Benchmark 1 Weighted average carbon intensity (annual average) Tons CO2e / Million Euros Revenue - Sub-Fund: 45 2 - Benchmark: 105 - Result: Sub-Fund is 57% lower than Benchmark The Sub-Fund met the primary objective of the non-financial approach, which is to ensure that the WACI of the Sub-Fund is at least 20% lower than that of its Benchmark.
+Number of holdings in the Fund found to be in breach of the Exclusion Policy adopted by the Tikehau Capital Group 0 The Sub-Fund did not invest in companies in breach of the Exclusion Policy.
 Number of companies that are in violation of UNGC and OECD guidelines 0 The Sub-Fund did not invest in companies in violations of UNGC and OECD guidelines.
-Proprietary ESG profile Score of companies in portfolio 1 Split per level of ESG risk Percentage (out of investments promoting E/S characteristics) - Acceptable ESG risk: 100% - Medium ESG risk: 0.00% - High ESG risk: 0.00% - Not score: 0.00% At least 90% of companies were scored and the Sub-Fund did not invest in companies with a high ESG risk.
+Proprietary ESG profile Score of companies in portfolio 3 Split per level of ESG risk Percentage (out of investments promoting E/S characteristics) - Acceptable ESG risk: 94.41% - Medium ESG risk: 1.62% - High ESG risk: 0.00% At least 90% of companies were scored and the Sub-Fund did not invest in companies with a high ESG risk.